I remember my first summer as a new Muslim. It wasn’t that long after I converted, and I was barely into the transition phase.

 I always got invitations to go to the pool with my friends but I turned them down; I just couldn’t imagine being in public in something as revealing as a swim-suit anymore.

 Slowly, the sleeves of my shirts got longer, as the hems of my skirts descended, and I did the best that I could with what I had.
 I may not have worn the headscarf at that point, but I was definitely all over the modesty part.

 At the end of summer, I moved away from my family to finish my university education out of state.
 I used the move as a way to begin again in a new place with new friends and a new identity.

 Away from the pressure of disapproval, I was able to wear the headscarf and begin to figure out who I was as a Muslim.
 But the next summer, I returned home during the vacation and faced the same hard decisions again.

-I still wasn’t ready to face my family and, even as painful as it was for me, I removed the headscarf upon arrival.
-I still dressed modestly, more modestly than I had before I moved, and my family always questioned why I wore so much clothing.
+I still wasn’t ready to face my family and I removed the headscarf upon arrival.
+I still dressed modestly, more modestly than I had before I moved.
+My family always questioned why I wore so much clothing.

 Coming from the land of 10,000 lakes means that being on the beach or boating is a part of local culture.
 While all of my friends and family were in their summer clothing, I still covered my arms and legs, and I could never find a good answer to all of their questions.

 I wanted to just tell them, but I didn’t have the strength.
 Thankfully, I had always been viewed as a little bit different from the rest of my family; so most of them just accepted me as I was.
 And I can tell you that long sleeves sure made a difference when the mosquitoes came out at night.